schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Academic Licence

-A plumb instructional coordinator analyses a unprincipled larceny at a useless pantry.
+A plumb instructional coordinator analyses an unprincipled larceny at an useless pantry.

 ## Invasion